 Pinpoint Your Passions

-Brainstorm Ideas that Align With Your Passions
+Brainstorm Ideas That Align With Your Passions

-Brainstorm income ideas that fit your passions.
 There are essentially three ways to make money: sell your skills, sell physical products, or sell information.

 Research Your Ideas